 "We order all the productive material according to our technical office's instructions and all workshops operate with our know-how," says Filippo Berti.
 "Our production flow is order-based: our main issue are delivery times, because the fact that the European dealers operate with very little stock does not match well with the requests for 20-day deliveries now typical of this market.
-Indeed, there is now a trend towards a just-inthe time production.
-That is why e in 2015 we decided to start a ion corporate restructuring project involving our productive structure, and especially our downstream processes: assembly, coating, and storage.
+Indeed, there is now a trend towards a just-intime production.
+That is why in 2015 we decided to start a corporate restructuring project involving our productive structure, and especially our downstream processes: assembly, coating, and storage.
 This investment and restructuring plan was mainly motivated by our will to switch from an order-based to a continuous-flow production.
-We currently have six assembly production peaks were concentrated from February to July, while the last months of the year were dedicated to the preparation of the new season.
-By differentiating our target markets and also working overseas where a manual application process and using solvent-based paints.
-Luckily, the corporate growth of the last few years enabled us to invest in a new, technologically advanced automatic system and, at the same time,
+We currently have six assembly lines, which will become nine in January and twelve at the end of 2019, of which five will be devoted to continuous production and seven to special machines."
+"After assembly, we also focussed on our coating phase.
+We already had a recently bought plant installed in a building specifically devoted to this operation.
+However, it was a static system performing a manual application process and using solvent-based paints.
+Luckily, the corporate growth of the last few years enabled us to invest in a new, technologically advanced automatic system and, at the same time, production peaks were concentrated from February to July, while the last months of the year were dedicated to the preparation of the new season.
+By differentiating our target markets and also working overseas where